NewYorkCityCouncil/council.nyc.gov/docs/HOMEPAGE.md

 ## Featured Content

-To add/edit/delete featured homepage content, go to WordPress Admin > Features.
+To add/edit/delete featured homepage content, go to the primary site's Admin > Features.
 When editing a Feature, you must provide the following pieces of content:

 * **Title** - the link's text
 * **URL** - a relative or absolute link to any page on the site, or an absolute link to an external initiative site (for absolute links, don't forget the `http://` or `https://`)